ngs-docs/2015-sep-microbial/introday2.rst

 * Understand underlying assumptions and potential issues with differential gene expression

-At this point, go ahead and log back onto your EC2 instances that you were using yesterday.
+At this point, go ahead and start up new m3.xlarge EC2 instances, as you did yesterday (see: :doc:`amazon/index`).
-If you have forgotten how to log on, head back to the main page and follow the instructions from yesterday.

 Additional Resource - Basic Linux/Unix commands
 -----------------------------------------------